input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/3_Alonzo-white-exercise-3.md

 ``cardano-cli query utxo …``

-### Part 2:  Submit a transaction that uses a Plutus script.
+### Part 2:  Submit a transaction to lock funds guarded by a Plutus script.

 We will first use a pre-built Plutus validator script that always returns `True`.
 This is the simplest possible validator script (though it is not very useful except as a placeholder/test script!).

-5. Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaysSucceeds.plutus) Plutus script, and obtain the script address
+1. Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaysSucceeds.plutus) Plutus script, and obtain the script address.

 ``
 cardano-cli address build …
 ``

-6. Build a raw transaction that will submit the script and pay for it using funds from `wallet.addr`.
-You may need to top up the wallet before you do this if you did not transfer enough Ada initially.
-For test purposes, assume that the transaction will cost 100 Ada (100,000,000 Lovelace) -- the cost of a real transaction on the Cardano Mainnet will be much less than this, of course.
-Until we have improved the CLI, you will also need to specify the "budget" for executing the script in terms of time and memory execution units.
-You may assume 10,000,000,000 units in each case (again, these numbers will be much larger than will be required on Mainnet).

-``
-cardano-cli transaction build-raw …
-``

-7. Sign the transaction as usual, using the secret key for `wallet.addr`

-``
-cardano-cli transaction sign …
-``

-8. Submit the transaction to the chain.

-``
-cardano-cli transaction submit …
-``

-The Plutus script technically controls how the funds can be withdrawn, but it always succeeds, so there is effectively no restriction.

-### Part 3:  "Locking" funds using a Plutus script.

-We will now do something more useful, by using another pre-built script to "lock" some funds unless a valid input is supplied

-1. Download the pre-built [Lock.plutus](/resources/plutus-scripts/Lock.plutus) script.
 2. Choose your favourite number and hash it:

 ``
 cardano-cli transaction hash-script-data --script-data-value 17662 ``

-3. Build a transaction that includes this hash on the transaction output and submit it.
+3. Build a transaction that includes this hash on the transaction output.

 ```
 cardano-cli transaction build-raw \